Catharyn C. Shelton, PhD

 Publications

-If you need access to any of the publications below, please email me and I'd be happy to share: catharyn.shelton@nau.edu.
+If you need access to any of the publications below, requests are welcome: catharyn.shelton@nau.edu.

 Shelton, C., Koehler, M., Carpenter, J., & Greenhalgh, S. (2022).
 Lifting the veil on TeachersPayTeachers.com: An investigation of educational marketplace offerings and downloads.
 Learning, Media and Technology, 47(2), 268-287. http://dx.doi.org/10.1080/17439884.2021.1961148